Lisa Nandy: Shadow International Development Cabinet Minister

-Starmer government (2024-present)

-Culture Secretary
+Culture Secretary (2024–present)

 Following the 2024 general election, Nandy was appointed to the Cabinet as Secretary of State for Culture, Media and Sport.
 She was appointed to the Privy Council and sworn into ministerial office on 6 July.

+According to reporting by Declassified UK in July 2024, Rosser Chinn, the president of the Jewish National Fund (JNF) in Britain, has donated to Nandy.
+Declassified UK states that the JNF has supported illegal Israeli settlements in Palestine.
+Declassified UK also reported that the "pro-Israel tycoon, former hedge fund manager Stuart Roden" has donated "£80,000 supporting the office costs of Phillipson and Lisa Nandy".

-In a joint letter with Secretary of State for Northern Ireland Hilary Benn, Nandy confirmed to Stormont's Minister for Communities Gordon Lyons on 13 September 2024 that the government will not be providing funding for the redevelopment of Casement Park in time for the Euro 2028 football tournament.
+In a joint letter with Secretary of State for Northern Ireland Hilary Benn on 13 September 2024, Nandy confirmed to Stormont's Minister for Communities Gordon Lyons that the government will not be providing funding for the redevelopment of Casement Park in time for the Euro 2028 football tournament.

 As Secretary of State for Culture, Nandy suggested in January 2025 a system of general taxation to fund the BBC rather than the current license fee system.

-On 6 November 2025, the Manchester Evening News reported that Lisa Nandy has apologised to the Prime Minister, Keir Starmer after she was found to have breached the governance code on public appointments.
+On 6 November 2025, the Manchester Evening News reported that Nandy had apologised to Prime Minister Keir Starmer after she was found to have breached the governance code on public appointments.

+On 20 July 2026, Nandy was reappointed under Andy Burnham.